2013 Summer Residency Fellows

 Ashley Wren Collins (Writer): Ashley is the author of Produce Your Own Damn Movie! with Lloyd Kaufman and The Cheap Bastard’s Guide to Los Angeles.
 She has written for MovieMaker and The Huffington Post.
 Her short story, “Daddy’s Girl,” received the SLS-St. Petersburg Review Award.
 Ashley won “Outstanding Leading Actress in a Musical” for her performance in Mother Eve’s Secret Garden of Sensual Sisterhood, starred opposite Malcolm McDowell in Showtime’s Pound of Flesh, recently produced her first feature film, Chasing Taste, and choreographed the off-Broadway production of Honestly Abe.
 Education: BA, University of Pennsylvania; MFA, American Repertory Theater/Moscow Art Theater School IATT at Harvard. ashleywrencollins.com

 Matthew Fischer (Visual Artist): Matthew Fischer lives and works in New York City.
-His work is influenced by the natural world, Western history, fiction and Paleolithic art.
-He attended Columbia University School of the Arts where he received an MFA in Visual Art.
 He has been an artist in residence at The Lighthouse Works on Fishers Island, NY and The Vermont Studio Center.
-He was the studio manager of the painting and drawing program at Anderson Ranch Arts Center in Snowmass Village, CO before moving to New York.
-Fischer has shown at Jack Tilton Gallery in New York. matthew-fischer.com
+He was the studio manager of the painting and drawing program at Anderson Ranch Arts Center in Snowmass Village, CO, before moving to New York.
+He has shown his paintings at Jack Tilton Gallery, Jack Hanley Gallery and 247365 in New York. matthew-fischer.com

 Ryan Flanagan (Writer): Ryan studies and teaches at the University of North Texas.
 At the Barn, he will work on his memoir.
 Ryan grew up in Turnersville, New Jersey and enjoys swimming, fishing, and learning Italian.